paraggupta1993/Cannon/readme.txt

 "Cannon"

+A 2-D game made in OpenGl as part of "Graphics" course in my undergraduation second year.

 objective: To hit the cloud with our black balls, and save the cannon from clouds 'purple' balls.

 Controls :